 The Essential Information

+You can find milk of magnesia at any drugstore.
+It is an oral remedy for treating heartburn and stomach ailments.
 Some acne sufferers try applying milk of magnesia to the skin topically in the hope that this will improve acne.
-However, no scientific evidence to date shows any potential benefit of applying over-the-counter milk of magnesia products to acne.
+However, there is no scientific evidence to date that shows any potential benefit of applying over-the-counter milk of magnesia products to reduce acne.

-The Bottom Line: The vast majority of home remedies show little promise in acne treatment, but even among this unimpressive group, milk of magnesia stands out as unremarkable.
+The Bottom Line: The vast majority of home remedies show little promise in acne treatment, but even among unimpressive home remedies, milk of magnesia stands out for having such little evidence to back it up.
 It's probably best to save your milk of magnesia for when you get heartburn or upset stomach.

 Milk of magnesia is an over-the-counter oral medication for relieving indigestion, constipation, heartburn, and upset stomach.
 Although milk of magnesia is only sold for oral use, some people with acne apply it topically in an attempt to treat acne breakouts and improve the appearance of acne scars.
 However, there is currently no scientific evidence that regular milk of magnesia has any effect on acne.

 What Is Milk of Magnesia?

 Milk of magnesia is a milky-looking liquid consisting of a white solid called magnesium hydroxide suspended in water.